pragathigajjala/Resume/resume.md

 ## Professional Summary

+-	Currently working (no-pay volunteering) as a Software engineer; developing a ASP.net C# application and handling Build and Release cycle management using Azure DevOps.
 - 8+ years of experience in the field of **electronics and embedded systems**, worked as a Senior Technical Officer in Electronics Corporation of India Limited (ECIL), A Government of India (Department of Atomic Energy) Enterprise.
--   Currently attending Kal Academy **Software Development - Deep stack program Bootcamp.**
+-   Completed Bootcamp **Software Development - Deep stack program Bootcamp** from KAL Academy.
+- Completed Devops Training from a real-time expert and corporate trainer.
 -	Experienced Engineer in complete product life cycle development of Power Supply Modules and **Microcontroller** based Digital Notch Indicators.
--	Production of **Microcontroller** based Solid State Cockpit Voice Recorder.
--	Work experience in the areas of discrete components and microcontrollers.
--	Exposure to protocols and standards like **CAN, SPI, UART** etc.
--	Good knowledge in usage of Function Generator & Cathode Ray Oscilloscope.
--	Extensive experience in Qualification Tests (like EMI/EMC tests) and Documentation  (Specifications, Schematics, BOMs, Inspection Procedures and Engineering Drawings).
--	Good understanding of OOP concepts & Design Patterns.
 -	**Certified Internal Quality Auditor.**
 -	Managed the Technical Team and guided them in development and testing of the electronic products on the Production Floor.
--	R&D in projects according to customer requirements and to improve efficiency.
--	Worked closely with various vendors in procuring the materials for the Production Floor.
--	Experienced in requirements gathering, functional gap analysis, solution design, integration, testing, implementation, documentation and knowledge transfer.
--	Absolutely capable of working in a fast paced, dynamic, team-oriented environment.
 -	Excellent analytical and organizational skills, good communication skills, and ability to work in a team environment as well as an individual contributor.